syunsuke-I/syunsuke-I/README.md

 ### Introduce

 * I use Java at work
-* I'm studying Golang in praivate
+* I'm studying Go in praivate

 ### OUTPUTS 📝